 You’ll recover in comfort at Promises’ dual diagnosis rehab centers.
 We want you to concentrate on getting better, not what’s lacking in your environment.
 That’s why our residences are welcoming and comfortable.
 Bedrooms and gathering areas include plush furnishings and warm decor.
 Our dual diagnosis treatment programs are set in serene locations.
 Many clients find the surrounding nature soothing and restorative.

 Preparing for Life After Treatment

 A dual diagnosis treatment program is the first step in recovery.
 We’ll also prepare you for the next step.
 With a toolbox of healthy coping skills, you’re positioned to succeed in long-term recovery.
 Your treatment plan includes aftercare planning.
 We’ll connect you with resources to help you continue on your recovery journey.
 These may include:

-- Step-down treatments such as outpatient rehab
+- Step-down treatments such as intensive outpatient rehab or partial hospitalization

 - Sober-living residences

 - Family therapy appointments

 People with a dual diagnosis are at high risk for relapse if they don’t receive comprehensive treatment.
 Some research shows people with dual diagnosis don’t do as well in outpatient rehab if they don’t attend inpatient rehab first.
 Researchers attribute this to less engagement in treatment.
 Inpatient dual diagnosis treatment gives you space and time to work on issues.
 You’ll have distance from triggers in everyday life.

 Inpatient rehab helps you work intensely to: